9 best AI voice agents for customer support (2026 buyer’s guide)

 Cons:

-- Many teams report reliance on Decagon’s engineers for ongoing changes, testing, and optimization, limiting self-serve agility
+- Ongoing reliance on Decagon’s engineers for changes and optimization limits self-serve agility

 - Premium, opaque pricing makes early-stage budgeting difficult

-- No native workforce management or hybrid human–AI orchestration layer
+- No native workforce management or capacity-aware hybrid human–AI orchestration layer, which can make planning, staffing, and escalation harder as voice volume grows

 G2 rating: 4.9 ⭐️(18 ratings)